↑

 Jump to Recipe

-There is nothing that compares to a classic New York Cheesecake.
-This cheesecake has a smooth, silky, thick, and creamy texture with a sweet cookie crumble crust.
-Enjoy this cheesecake plain or top it off with a homemade strawberry topping.
+Classic New York Cheesecake has a smooth, silky, thick, and creamy texture with a sweet cookie crumble crust.
+Enjoy this cheesecake plain or top it off with a homemade strawberry topping

 slice of NY cheesecake on a plate with strawberries and a fork.